AlexMaAU/SQL_Data_Analysis/README.md

 3. Remove any columns and rows that unneeded

 Once the data is cleaned up, then we can perform data analysis.

+If the dataset is unavailable, then you can process the data cleaning stage before executing data analysis via the link: https://github.com/AlexMaAU/SQL-Data-Clean-Demo